 Madrid is home to some of the best museums in the world, like the Prado Museum or Reina Sofia, and these are also open for free some periods of the day.
 Check my post Tips for Madrid by a Local for more information about the schedules.

 Admire the best views of Gran Via

-On the 9th floor of the Spanish department store el Corte Inglés in Gran Via, there’s a Gourmet market where you can not only taste many different delights, but also appreciate a nice view of the famous shopping street and the Capitol building.
-You don’t need to pay to access the area if you just want to take a peek at the views.
+On the 9th floor of the Spanish department store El Corte Inglés in Gran Via, there’s’ a Gourmet market where you can taste many different delights and appreciate a nice view of the famous shopping street and the Capitol building.
+You don’t’ need to pay to access the area to take a peek at the pictures.

 Find art in the streets

 Have you visited Madrid?
-Did you do anything else for free which you would like to share?
+Did you do anything else for free that you would like to share?